thefangbear/JNI-By-Examples/README.md

 ### Part II: A glimpse into the JNI environment

 A typical header file such as `java/*.h` exists a bunch of oddly shaped C++/C function declarations.
-However, you'll have to write the aactual implementations yourself in a separate cpp or c file that references the header.
+However, you'll have to write the actual implementations yourself in a separate cpp or c file that references the header.
 Implementation is complete as long as you write specific implementations for each and every method.
 After that it's as easy as building everything into a shared library using cmake (which is really a piece of cake, if you have JVM properly installed and configured).

 A typical JNI function with a void return has a signature like this (for example):